 SEAC members noted the positive experience working with staff on the Review but questioned how families of students with special education needs can continue to share their lived experiences as part of the Review.
 Concerns were raised that the diversity of family experiences may be lost by not providing families with opportunities to participate in the Review.

-The Chair highlighted that SEAC was told it would be consulted throughout the Review process; however, no consultation occurred neither when the review was paused last summer nor now that it has resumed in this reduced format.
+The Chair highlighted that SEAC was told it would be consulted throughout the Review process; however, no consultation occurred, neither when the review was paused last summer nor now that it has resumed in this reduced format.

 The Chair moved a motion, seconded by Nora Green, as follows: